cheat-sheets/site-reliability-engineering-cheat-sheet/README.md

   <tr>
       <td><b>Freshness</b></td>
       <td>
-        <p>The proportion of records read from the league table that were updated recently:</p>
+        <p>The proportion of records read from the table that were updated recently:</p>
-        <p>count of all data_requests for with freshness less than or equal to X minutes divided by count of all data_requests</p>
+        <p>count of all data_requests with freshness less than or equal to X minutes divided by count of all data_requests</p>
       </td>
       <td>
         <p>90% of reads use data written within the previous 1 minute.</p>